tadaspetra/agora/call_summary/GUIDE.md

 }
 ```

-We will call this method in the `dispose`, right before we leave the channel and release the engine resource.
+We will call the `stopTranscription` method in our call screen's `dispose` method.
+This will stop the transcription before we leave the channel and release the engine resource.

 ## Retrieve the Transcription
-You can get access to the transcription through the `onStreamMessage` event in the event handler.
+You can access the transcription through the `onStreamMessage` event in the event handler.

 ```dart
 onStreamMessage: (RtcConnection connection, int uid, int streamId,